stashed/docs/docs/guides/latest/batch-backup/overview.md

 Sometimes, an application may consist of multiple co-related components.
 For example, to deploy a WordPress, you will need a Deployment for the WordPress and another Deployment for the database.
 Now, it is sensible to want to backup or restore both of the deployments using a single configuration as they are parts of the same application.

 Stash 0.9.0+ supports taking backup multiple co-related components using a single configuration known as [BackupBatch](/docs/concepts/crds/backupbatch.md).
-Stash 0.10.0+ supports restoring multiple co-related components under a single configuration known as [RestoreBatch](/docs/concepts/crds/restorebatch.md) This guide will give you an overview of how batch backup and restore works in Stash.
+Stash 0.10.0+ supports restoring multiple co-related components together known as [RestoreBatch](/docs/concepts/crds/restorebatch.md) This guide will give you an overview of how batch backup and restore works in Stash.

 ## How Batch Backup Works